MSSTEM465/Nonogram/README.md

-## Python Nonograms done with CMU-Graphics
+# Python Nonograms done with CMU-Graphics

-# Note: This repository will most likely be abandoned!
+## Note: This repository has been replaced with https://github.com/MSSTEM465/GodotBoardGames/
-A Godot port will most like take place of this version.

 Keybinds:
   - Play Mode: